CBD Oil for Cats: How to Reduce Discomfort & Inflammation Naturally

-Cannabidiol (CBD) oil has become increasingly popular for its potential to support nearly all aspects of human health and wellness.
 Recently, studies have suggested that the potential benefits of CBD for humans may also extend to our feline friends.
-We reached out to Juliana Carella (the founder and CEO of Treatibles) and Stephen Cital (a registered veterinary technician, SRA, RLAT, VTS-LAM, and the co-founder of the Veterinary Cannabis Academy) to learn more about CBD oil and how it may support better health for your furry friends.
+We reached out to Juliana Carella (the founder and CEO of Treatibles) and Stephen Cital (a registered veterinary technician, SRA, RLAT, VTS-LAM, and the co-founder of the Veterinary Cannabis Academy) to learn more about CBD oil for cats and how it may support better health for your furry friends.

 Understanding CBD and Hemp

 Cannabinoids are a group of chemical compounds that naturally occur in all humans and animals in the form of endocannabinoids.
 Endocannabinoid systems have been found to help your body maintain its neurological, immunological, and physiological systems.

 Cannabinoids are also found in plants of the genus Cannabaceae, which includes cannabis and hemp.
 Although THC (delta-9 tetrahydrocannabinol) is the most well-known cannabinoid and the most active compound in marijuana, CBD is another common active compound found within the Cannabaceaegenus.
 While THC is most notably associated with its psychoactive properties, CBD is better known for instilling a “body high” that may potentially contribute to greater relaxation, improved sleep, and other elements of your health and wellbeing.

 Hemp and cannabis are closely related, but they have distinctly different effects as a result of their phytocannabinoid content.
 Phytocannabinoids derived from hemp are free of any psychoactive compounds, preventing the high that is usually associated with cannabis.
 In fact, hemp contains less than 0.3 percent THC.
 Hemp-based phytocannabinoids are legal in all 50 states.